 Addressing the skills-shortage in the area of intelligent hardware/software systems and applied robotics, this career-focused course aims to equip you with the key skills needed to succeed as a well-rounded professional who is ready to work in cutting-edge computing and engineering sectors.

 One of the key strengths of the course is its practical nature, which will allow you to develop hands-on skills and expertise.
-The course is supported by a number of specialised laboratories in general electronics, microwave and satellite communications, computer aided design, embedded systems and digital systems, and opto-electronics.
+The course is supported by a number of specialised laboratories in general electronics, microwave and satellite communications, computer-aided design (CAD), embedded systems and digital systems and opto-electronics.

-When studying any of our specialised modules you will spend a considerable part of the module in these laboratories, providing an opportunity to practise what you learn in your lectures and seminar sessions and (using an industry-standard simulation package) investigate, design, implement, test and document a variety of real-world examples of electronics and communications systems.
+When studying any of our specialised modules you will spend a considerable part of the module in these laboratories and this will provide you with an opportunity to practice what you learn in your lectures and seminar sessions.
+Using an industry-standard simulation package you will investigate, design, implement, test and document a variety of real-world examples of electronics and communications systems.
 These sessions are performed individually or as part of a group.

-You will have opportunities to enhance the skills that employers in the industry are looking for and gain real experience through placements in real client-driven projects – working with business and industry through our work-related learning module.
+You will gain the skills that employers are looking for and will also acquire relevant experience through a work placement in a real client-driven project in the work-related learning module.
 The course will also help you develop interpersonal, team working and engineering skills alongside commercial, ethical and environmental awareness.

 You'll be assessed through coursework reports, case studies, individual and group research assignments, written and laboratory-based examinations and a final engineering project or dissertation.
 You'll receive regular, supportive feedback throughout the course.

 In addition to the University's standard entry requirements, you should have:

 Advanced entry applicants or applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.